 Hunger associated with emotional eating comes on quickly and feels urgent.
 It’s often triggered by a specific event or mood.
 It is different from physical hunger.
 True hunger gradually builds and is a result of an empty stomach.
 Physical hunger can be satisfied by a number of different foods.
 Cravings associated with emotional eating usually involve a specific food or type of food.
 Emotional eaters may crave chocolate after a hard day or reach for ice cream after a fight with a friend.

 What are the possible causes of emotional eating?

 Some common situations and emotions associated with emotional eating include:

 Even positive emotions, such as happiness, sometimes can result in emotional eating.

 It is important to develop healthy responses to your problems.
 Talk with a friend, family member, family doctor, or counselor about the emotions that trigger your emotional eating.
 Brainstorm other ways to deal with those emotions.
 Take a walk when you feel stressed out.
 Call a friend when you are bored.

 If you notice signs of emotional eating in your child, talk to him or her about your concerns.
 Be gentle.
 Stay positive.
 Helping your child might be as simple as having a warm and loving conversation.

-Emotional eating can be learned, so your influence as a parent or primary caregiver is one key to prevention.
+Emotional eating can be learned.
+Your influence as a parent or primary caregiver is one key to prevention.
 Be sure to model healthy eating habits for your child.
 Also, avoid using food to celebrate occasions or to reward your child for good behavior.
-Instead, use verbal praise and give other types of rewards (for example, stickers for a young child or a fun activity with an older child).
+Instead, use verbal praise and give other types of rewards.
+For example, good rewards may be stickers for a young child or a fun activity with an older child.